 12. Bring a Reusable Water Bottle

 In Southern California, you will definitely not be alone if you bring your own reusable water bottle (we bring them everywhere).
-Fill it up with free cups of water at restaurants and from water fountains and filtered water stations scattered around the parks.
-Bottled water in the park is expensive (I paid $3.50 last time) and it’s nice to have your own at the ready especially if it’s sunny, which it likely will be.
+Fill it with free cups of water at restaurants and from water fountains and filtered water stations scattered around the parks.
+Bottled water in the park is expensive, and it’s nice to have your own at the ready, especially if it’s sunny, which it likely will be, requiring everyone in the family to stay hydrated.

 13. Skip the Sides

-You can save more money at Disneyland when you order quick-service food without the sides.
-If you never finish your fries then you are paying more than you need to for food.
-Instead, just get the burger, or corn dog on its own at a cheaper price.
+You can save money at Disneyland when ordering quick-service food without the sides.
+If you never finish your fries, you pay more than you need for food.
+Instead, get the burger or corn dog on its own at a cheaper price.
 Use the money saved on something important… like a churro.
-(Churros at Disneyland are a big deal and you should plan to have at least one).
+(Churros at Disneyland are a big deal, and you should plan to have at least one).

 14. Split or Combine Meals

-Some of the desserts are quite large so perhaps manage kids’ expectations but telling them they’ll need to share one.
+Some desserts are quite large, so perhaps manage kids’ expectations by telling them they’ll need to share one.

 15. Have a Big Breakfast

-I can’t tell you how many times I’ve entered the park and within minutes my daughter says, “I’m hungry!”
-Maybe it’s the Disney snack sightings (the food can seriously be good and cute in both parks) that trigger this reaction but it can feel a little bit like shopping for groceries on an empty stomach.
+I can’t tell you how many times I’ve entered the park, and within minutes, my daughter says, “I’m hungry!”
+Maybe the Disney snack sightings (the food can seriously be good and cute in both parks) trigger this reaction, but it can feel a little bit like shopping for groceries on an empty stomach.
 In addition to the inconvenience of spending money on food to scratch this itch, stopping for snacks prevents you from getting on that first ride!

 16. Bring Your Own Snacks

-Speaking of snacks, a lot of people save money at Disneyland by bringing their own or having a picnic — which is totally allowed.
+Speaking of snacks, many people save money at Disneyland by bringing their own or having a picnic — which is totally allowed.
 However, don’t completely rule out buying some food when you are in the parks.
-Indulging in Disney treats is very much part of the experience (and in my opinion better than bringing home a souvenir).
+Indulging in Disney treats is very much part of the experience (and, in my opinion, better than bringing home a souvenir).
 Sure, the granola bar in your backpack is cheaper than a churro, but… churro!

-Disneyland allows you to bring food, nonalcoholic drinks and backpacks into the parks.
+Disneyland lets you bring food, nonalcoholic drinks, and backpacks into the parks.
 (No hard-sided coolers or glass, though.)
-If you are bringing a whole family-size picnic meal, they ask that you use the picnic areas that are located within walking distance of each of Disneyland and Disney California Adventure.
+If you are bringing a whole family-size picnic meal, they ask that you use the picnic areas within walking distance of Disneyland and Disney California Adventure.

-This is mostly a tip for those who already subscribe to the digital version as it provides access to other cities.
-The deals in it that we redeem in San Diego, where we live, more than pay for the subscription so I do scan it whenever we head to Anaheim, Los Angeles or other cities.
+This digital gem provides access to other cities.
+The deals in it that we redeem in San Diego, where we live, more than pay for the subscription, so I do look through it whenever we head to Anaheim, Los Angeles, or other cities.
 Remember that there are other things to do with kids in Anaheim aside from Disneyland Resort.

 18. Bring Your Own Autograph Book and Pen

-If you have kids with their hearts set on asking favorite characters for autographs, bring your own book and pen which is likely to be cheaper than the ones sold in the souvenir shops.
+If you have kids with their hearts set on asking favorite characters for autographs, bring your own book and pen, which will likely be cheaper than the ones sold in the souvenir shops.

-Disney PhotoPass photographers stationed throughout the park of course are hoping that you’ll download or purchase PhotoPass photos.
+Disney PhotoPass photographers stationed throughout the park, of course, hope you’ll download or purchase PhotoPass photos.
 Alternatively, they’re happy to take a photo with your camera for free.
-Don’t feel badly about asking them to do this as it’s fairly common practice.
+Don’t feel badly asking them to do this, as it’s fairly common practice.
+I do it all the time.

 22. Keep an Eye Out for Disney Gift Card Savings

-You’ll need to be sure that the gift card arrives in time as physical cards can take weeks to arrive. eCards are an option, however, users report that they also are not delivered to your inbox immediately.
+You’ll need to ensure the gift card arrives in time, as physical cards can take weeks to arrive. eCards are an option, however, users report that they also are not delivered to your inbox immediately.
 Kroger and Sam’s Club periodically have Disney gift card offers as well.
 You can manage Disney gift cards in one place at disneygiftcard.com.

 23. Look for Credit Card Benefits and Deals

 It also pays to scan the credit card reward programs you already belong to.
-Disney tickets have been spotted on Chase Ultimate Rewards (though as a Chase Sapphire Reserve cardholder I can tell you that there are none at this time) and, of course, if you book a hotel using points you’ll have more money to spend in the parks.
-Opportunities to save on tickets with points from non-Disney branded credit cards are nearly nonexistent but it is worth taking a few minutes to check, just in case.
-Some of my favorite travel credit cards are on this list.
+Disney tickets have been spotted on Chase Ultimate Rewards (though as a Chase Sapphire Reserve cardholder, I can tell you that there are none at this time), and, of course, if you book a hotel using points, you’ll have more money to spend in the parks.
+Opportunities to save on tickets with points from non-Disney branded credit cards are nearly nonexistent, but it is worth taking a few minutes to check, just in case.

 24. Set a Budget for Souvenirs